+Students are encouraged to provide us their choice of rotation assignments prior to their arrival in Rochester to get the most benefit from their anesthesia elective.
+This could also include on-call shadowing.
 Students rotate through different anesthetic subspecialties and work with both consultants and residents in anesthesia for the rotation.
-In addition, students typically spend one day in the preoperative clinic, and two days on the inpatient pain service.
-Students assist consultants in preoperative assessment, the administration of anesthesia, intraoperative management, and the postoperative care of surgical patients.
+Students assist consultants in preoperative care of surgical patients.
 They also attend daily teaching conferences and weekly departmental meetings and participate as appropriate.

 Method of evaluation